supreme-gg-gg/instagram-cli/README.md

 - Full support for Windows, Linux, and macOS, modern React-based UI
 - Developer-friendly shortcuts, viewing feed and stories, in-terminal image rendering
-- Leverages realtime MQTT-based protocol used by Instagram app for instant notifications and chat
+- Leverages realtime MQTT-based protocol used by Instagram app for messaging
 - Highly performant and much faster than your GUI browser or touchscreen app
 - Works well in all terminal emulators, **including VSCode Integrated Terminal**